#1 MCINTOSH (also #37)

 In the Fall of 2005 I was told by Bill Vance about an interesting apple just up Stamey Branch road.
 I went to meet Mason and Vida Carpenter where they showed me this apple, which they called their Red Banana.
 I had no idea what it was going to be.
 It was as a small dull red apple with a conical shape and very sweet.
 I quickly sent the apple by US mail, to Lee Calhoun, author of Old Southern Apples.
 He evaluated the apple and felt like it was likely a “Hawkeye” from the early 1900’s.
 Finding this version of a Hawkeye, later to be called a Red Delicious, here in the Altamont Community was exciting.
 Here, in our orchard is this same apple, grafted from Mason Carpenter’s tree.

 The original Hawkeye apple was discovered in the 1870’s and given the name Hawkeye by its owner and nurseryman Jesse Hiatt in Peru Iowa.
-In 1893 he entered it in a Starks Brothers Nursery contest.
+1893 he entered it in a Starks Brothers Apple Fair.
 Stark Bros. was impressed with its sweet flavor and crisp texture.
 They offered him a considerable price and he sold the propagation rights to Starks Brothers.
 They named it a Delicious and later a Red Delicious.
 Over the years Starks Brothers’ selective breeding for uniform, deep red color and long storage life has resulted in a decline in flavor.
 Thanks to Mason Carpenter we have what may be an original or early form of the Hawkeye apple in this orchard.
 See and taste it for yourself!

 #11 Summer Banana